certbot/certbot/docs/contributing.rst

 3. Run ``./pep8.travis.sh`` to do a cursory check of your code style.
    Fix any errors.
 4. Run ``tox -e lint`` to check for pylint errors.
 Fix any errors.
-5. Run ``tox`` to run the entire test suite including coverage.
+5. Run ``tox --skip-missing-interpreters`` to run the entire test suite including coverage.
+The ``--skip-missing-interpreters`` argument ignores missing versions of Python needed for running the tests.
 Fix any errors.
 6. If your code touches communication with an ACME server/Boulder, you should run the integration tests, see `integration`_.
 See `Known Issues`_ for some common failures that have nothing to do with your code.